 - 1 cup low-fat milk (or dairy or dairy substitute of your choice)

 - Put quinoa in a saucepan with milk and water and bring to a boil.
 Then reduce the heat to low and cover the saucepan.
 Let it sit for about 15 minutes, until all the liquid is absorbed.

-- Remove quinoa from heat and let sit for another 5 minutes.Fluff it up with a fork and add blackberries or berries of your choice.
+- Remove quinoa from heat and let sit for another 5 minutes.Fluff it up with a fork and add blackberries or berries of your choice and cinnamon.
 Mix together.

 - Serve in bowls and sprinkle toasted pecans and drizzle honey or agave on top.

 View Web Story for this recipe.